Limiting Mailbox and User Access with Application Permissions using RBAC

 • Updated

-Applies to: Microsoft Graph and Exchange Web Services (EWS) application connections
+Applies to: Microsoft Modern Exchange Connector (Graph) and Exchange Web Services (EWS) application connections

-When using application permissions in either Microsoft Graph or EWS, the default behavior grants the application access to all mailboxes in the tenant.
+When using application permissions in either Microsoft Modern Exchange Connector (Graph) or EWS, the default behavior grants the application access to all mailboxes in the tenant.
 To comply with the principle of least privilege and minimize security exposure, Microsoft now recommends using Role-Based Access Control (RBAC) for Applications to limit this access.

 Learn more in Microsoft’s announcement.